HackanDemi/GeoVote/README.md

 # Features
 **User Management**
 - User authentication with email and password
-- User profiles with their own display name
 - Protected routes for authenticated users

 **Poll Features**
-- Browse polls with details (category, area)
+- Browse random polls with details
-- View answers to polls after choosing, or view answers for polls that are closed
+- View answers to polls after choosing on the map
 - Dynamic map featuring heat spots for polls that are popular

 **Poll Library**
-- Add a poll so others can answer
+- Add your own poll that other users will be able to answer
-- Remove a poll
+- Edit or remove a poll
-- View all active/deactivated polls
+- View the users active/deactivated polls

+**Map Functionality**
+- Pin point a users answers using the users address, and displaying them on a heat map overlay
+- View popular heat points all around the U.S.

 # Technology Used
 Backend